Basic Usage

 -o PATH, --output out.txt Write result to file

---set-pvalue VALUE Specifies the value of the identified parameter
+--set-pvalue VALUE Specifies the value of the identified parameter for all types

 --include-path Include file path in the plain result